rapidspeciation/biodiversity_genomics_course/exercises/01_RawReadsExploration_fastqc.md

----
-title: "Raw read exploration"
-layout: archive
-permalink: /readsExploration/
----

 ### fastq format

 Let's have a look at the first sequence from our raw read files which are stored in the [fastq format](https://en.wikipedia.org/wiki/FASTQ_format).
-As we saw in the [lecture](https://github.com/speciationgenomics/presentations/blob/master/Genome_assembly.pdf), each DNA sequence is composed of four lines.
+As we saw in the lecture, each DNA sequence is composed of four lines.
 Therefore, we need to visualize the first four lines to have a look at the information stored for the first sequence.

 First we set the name of the fastq file that we will work with as the variable `FILE`.
 Then, we copy that file to our directory.
 Finally, we will examine the first 4 lines.
 However, we cannot just directly write `head -4 $FILE` like we might with a normal text file because the fastq file is actually compressed.
 It is thus a binary file which cannot just be read.
 Luckily, there are many commands that can directly read binary files.
 Instead of `cat`, we use `zcat`, instead of `grep`, we use `zgrep`.
 If we want to use any other command, we need to read the file with `zcat` and then pipe the output into our command of choice such as `head` or `tail`.